LGBTQ history in Singapore: 1970s

 The widespread construction of public swimming pools from the 1970s gave Singapore the highest density of public pools per unit area in the world.
 Coupled with the emergence of many shopping centres, this increased the number of conducive spaces for gay cruising.
 The growing population, size and urban density of the city created opportunities for anonymous gay encounters even as it raised the risk of discovery by others and hence the number of public complaints about gay cruising and/or public sex, a factor which led to the phenomenon of police entrapment more than a decade later.

-As Singaporean surgeons became more skilful, some like Prof. S Shan Ratnam were authorised to perform male-to-female sex-reassignment surgery at Kandang Kerbau Hospital from 1971 onwards.
-However, before hopeful transsexuals-to-be could go under the knife, they first had to subject themselves to a battery of psychological tests by psychiatrist Prof. Tsoi Wing Foo.
-Later, the more technically demanding female-to-male variety was also offered there and at Alexandra Hospital, performed by gynaecologists such as Dr. Ilancheran.
+As Singaporean surgeons became more skilful, some like Prof. S Shan Ratnam were authorised to perform gender reassignment surgery of trans women at Kandang Kerbau Hospital from 1971 onwards.
+However, before hopeful trans women could go under the knife, they first had to subject themselves to a battery of psychological tests by psychiatrist Prof. Tsoi Wing Foo.
+Later, the more technically demanding surgeries for trans men was also offered there and at Alexandra Hospital, performed by gynaecologists such as Dr. Ilancheran.
 A Gender Identity Clinic and Gender Reassignment Surgery Clinic were set up at the National University Hospital two decades later.
-In fact, for thirty years, Singapore was one of the world leaders in gender-reassignment surgery.
-Bugis Street and Johore Road started to become populated with a range of genders from transvestites to iatrogenic intersex individuals to fully transformed women.
+In fact, for thirty years, Singapore was one of the world leaders in gender reassignment surgery.
+Bugis Street and Johore Road started to become populated with a range of genders from cross-dressers to iatrogenic intersex individuals to post-operative trans women.
 Local hospitals and clinics also attracted transgender clients from other countries in the region, especially Malaysia and Thailand.